bogdanmagometa/notebook/README.md

 A project for emulating a real notebook with notes

 ## Usage
 Run menu.py using python3 command to enter user interface.
-Or colne this repository and use provided implementations of classes Note and Notebook in notebook.py.
+Or clone this repository and use provided implementations of classes Note and Notebook in notebook.py.

 When menu.py is run, user is given several options to choose from.
 They are:
 1. Show all Notes